 By car: If you plan to come to Kopaonik driving your own car, you should firstly make sure you put winter tires, and if you don’t have them, you can rent them in Jošanjička Banja or Brzeć.
 Although there are more roads that lead to Kopaonik, it is advisable to opt for route over Jošanjička Banja (on the west), because on the east, the road can be inaccessible due to occasional bad weather and snowstorms.

-By bus: There are currently two bus lines to Kopaonik: Beograd – Kopaonik and Novi Sad – Kopaonik and the buses run two times a day.
+By bus: There are currently three bus lines to Kopaonik: from Belgrade, Novi Sad and Niš (check here the schedule of departures).
 During the season, in addition to regular bus lines, a large number of agencies arrange seasonal minibuses and van lines to Kopaonik.

 You can choose between staying in luxurious hotels, villas or numerous private apartments.